dmulholl/dotfiles/readme.md

 ## License ##

 Public domain, unless specified otherwise.

-The `/lib` directory contains third-party libraries and utilities which are subject to their own individual licenses.
+Third-party libraries and utilities are subject to their own specific licenses.
+See the individual files for details.

-The `/link/vim` directory contains third-party plugins which are subject to their own individual licenses.